tly1980/hyphen_underline/README.md

 ================

-This is a *hyphen to underline* converter plugin for Sublime Text 3 And it is fork from (underliner) [https://github.com/dfleury/underliner]
+This is a *hyphen to underline* converter plugin for Sublime Text 3 And it is fork from [Diego Fleury's underliner](https://github.com/dfleury/underliner)

 Motivation
 ----------